SC grants 5-day bail to journalist to visit ailing mother in Kerala | Law-Order

-The Supreme Court Monday granted 5-day bail to journalist Siddique Kappan, arrested on his way to Hathras where a young Dalit woman had died after being allegedly gang-raped, to visit his ailing mother for five days.
+The Supreme Court Monday granted 5-day bail to journalist Siddique Kappan, arrested on his way to Hathras where a young Dalit woman had died after being allegedly gang-raped, to visit his ailing mother.

 A bench headed by Chief Justice S A Bobde, however, said that during his visit he shall not give any interview to the media, including social media.